Today we are breaking down credit scores, credit freezes, and how to keep your personal information secure.

-To boost your score, pay off your debts and keep your credit utilization as low as it can go.
+To boost your credit score, pay off your debts and keep your credit utilization low.
 This will outweigh any positive impact of continuing to pay interest on your debts, as the myth goes.

 Remember: you want a low amount of debt owed and a high total debt limit.